daronphang/programming-resources/dev-ops/containerization/orchestrators/kubernetes/components/services/nodeport.md

 spec:
   type: NodePort
   ports:
-    - port: 8080 # Pods can access the Service via 8080
+    - port: 8080 # port on service; Pods can access the Service via 8080
-      nodePort: 30050 # clients access cluster via 30050
+      nodePort: 30050 # port on node; clients access cluster via 30050
-      targetPort: 8080 # Traffic forwarded to Pods on 8080
+      targetPort: 8080 # port on Pods; traffic is forwarded to Pods on 8080
       protocol: TCP
   selector:
     app: hello-world